 These are available for hollow walls like drywall, paneling and plaster and for solid materials like concrete, brick and stone.
 In hollow walls these are driven into a pre-drilled hole and crimped by turning the included screw.
-This forces the sides to expand and press against the inside of the wall.
+This forces the sides to expand and press against the backside of the wall surface.

 Solid wall expansion anchors are used most often for structural support.
 These are driven into a pre-drilled hole the same size as the casing and for a lag shield, a lag bolt is driven in forcing it to expand and press against the sides of the hole.

 Masonry sleeves and wedges are driven into a pre-drilled hole and expanded by turning a nut threaded onto the anchor shaft.
 For a sleeve, this forces it to crimp and push against the hole.
 A wedge has a shaft and nut like the sleeve but it also makes use of clips on the end that wedge against the sides of the hole and hold it securely.

 Drill a hole in the wall material large and deep enough to allow the barrel of the anchor to fit snuggly but not so large that the head of the sleeve has no support.
 Clear debris from the hole and tap the anchor in place using a hammer.
 Make sure the bolt and barrel are tight against the wall surface and the teeth in the collar are engaged in the wall material to hold it in place.

 Use a screwdriver to turn the bolt until the sleeve expands and tightens against the inside of the wall.
 Push hard against the bolt head as you turn to keep the teeth engage and don't allow the anchor to turn or the teeth will rip through the wall surface and weaken the installation.

 Turn until the anchor is good and tight and then remove the screw to install brackets, hangers etc.